DamBasement/hugo-blog/content/posts/11-12-2022-greetings.md

 Hi there!
 I got it!
 Finally.

-This is my first post, nothing more than an introduction and a chance to say hello!
-I hope to provide fun and useful news, topic and subjects here.
+This is my first post, just an introduction and a chance to say hello!
+I will try to share fun and useful news, topics and themes here.
+Even though I'm quite new to blogging, I'll do my best to create something nice.
-I am pretty new on blogging so I will do my best.

 I want to thank everyone will take some time to check it and give it a read.
 I will update my twitter account every time a new post will be released so, don't forget to follow me at [@DeadCip](https://twitter.com/DeadCip)

 **SPOILER:** 😎
-I think I am going to start sharing with you a small template I did for everyone that want to use for his/her personal site/page.
-I'll  release it soon so, stay tuned and let me know if you like it!
+I think I'll start by sharing a little template I made for anyone who wants to use it for their own personal site/page.
+I will post it soon so stay tuned and let me know if you like it!

 **TIP:**
-Find some time to listen again or for the first time...
+Find some time to listen again or for the first time:
 Cure - Disintegration (1989) 💔

 Peace.